Peter Vanderkaay: Family

+University of Michigan

+Enrolling in the Fall of 2002 to the College of Literature, Science and the Arts, with a major in biology, and graduating in 2006, Vanderkaay swam for the Michigan Wolverines swimming and diving team at the University of Michigan in Ann Arbor, Michigan.
+He was trained and managed at Michigan by Hall of Fame Head Coach Jon Urbanchek, who had specialized in distance swimming while competing for Michigan from 1959 to 1961, where he was ranked second nationally in the one mile freestyle event and was on two NCAA championship teams.
+Urbancheck's background as a collegiate freestyle distance swimmer would aid him in directing Vanderkaay's pursuit of the same specialty.
+In total, Vanderkaay captured five NCAA titles and 14 Big Ten Conference titles during his swimming tenure with Michigan.
+In his first year of collegiate competition, he was a Big Ten Champion in the 500-yard freestyle and the 800-yard freestyle relay.
+He also was a College Swimming Coaches Association of America (CSCAA) All-American in the 500 and the mile.

-By the end of his second year, he won four more Big Ten titles in the 400-yard IM, 500-yard freestyle, 1,650 freestyle and 800-yard freestyle relay.
+By the end of his second year at Michigan, Vanderkaay won four more Big Ten titles in the 400-yard IM, 500-yard freestyle, 1,650 freestyle and 800-yard freestyle relay.
 In short course metric distances, Vanderkaay also was the NCAA champion in the 400-meter free, the 1,500-meter free and the 800-meter free relay, and placed fifth in the 200-meter free.

 In his junior year, Vanderkaay repeated his four Big Ten victories, and was named Big Ten Swimmer of the Year.
 He was named All-American in the 200-yard freestyle, 500-yard freestyle, 1,650-yard freestyle, 800-yard freestyle relay, 400-yard medley relay.
 In his senior year at Michigan, he was the senior co-captain for the Michigan Wolverines.
 He won four more Big Ten titles, 200-yard freestyle, 500-yard freestyle, 1,650-yard freestyle and 800-yard freestyle relay, and one final NCAA title in the 500.
 Vanderkaay also placed second in both the 200-yard and 1,650-yard freestyle events at the NCAA national championships.